Stuttering in popular culture

+History

 Stuttering was, and essentially still is, a riddle with a long history of interest and speculation into its causes and cures.
 Stutterers can be traced back centuries to the likes of Demosthenes, who tried to control his disfluency by speaking with pebbles in his mouth.
 The Talmud interprets Bible passages to indicate Moses was also a stutterer.

 Partly due to a perceived lack of intelligence because of his stutter, the man who became the Roman Emperor Claudius was initially shunned from the public eye and excluded from public office.
 His infirmity is also thought to have saved him from the fate of many other Roman nobles during the purges of Tiberius and Caligula.

 Isaac Newton, the English scientist who developed the law of gravity, also had a stutter.
 Other famous Englishmen who stammered were King George VI and Prime Minister Winston Churchill, both of whom led the UK through World War II.
 Although George VI went through years of speech therapy for his stammer, Churchill thought that his own very mild stutter added an interesting element to his voice: "Sometimes a slight and not unpleasing stammer or impairment has been of some assistance in securing the attention of the audience..."
 The Stuttering Foundation has a list of Famous People Who Stutter.